-Extended Day Programs

-Y Kids
+Extended Day Program - Y Kids

-This before and after care program is available before school (6:30 a.m.- 8:45 a.m.) as well as after school (3:30 p.m.-6:00 p.m.).
+This before and after care program is available before school as well as after school.
 It is operated by the Clippard YMCA and is held in each NWLSD elementary building.
 Please call the YMCA at 513-923-4466 for information or to make arrangements for the enrollment of your child if you are in need of this service.